mmelnick13/Pewlett-Hackard-Analysis/README.md

 ## Employees Retiring
 - There are 90,398 employees that are identified as retiring soon.
 - Of these employees 64% of them hold a senior title.
+- Engineers account for 50% of the employees that will be retiring soon.
 ![retiring](Data/retiring_titles.png)

 ## Mentorship Program